prometheus/prometheus/docs/feature_flags.md

 The number of concurrent rule evaluations can be configured with `--rules.max-concurrent-rule-evals`, which is set to `4` by default.

 ## Metadata WAL Records

-`--enable-features=metadata-wal-records`
+`--enable-feature=metadata-wal-records`

 When enabled, Prometheus will store metadata in-memory and keep track of metadata changes as WAL records on a per-series basis.

-This must be used if you are also using remote write 2.0 as it will only gather metadata from the WAL.
+This must be used if
+you are also using remote write 2.0 as it will only gather metadata from the WAL.